JujuAdams/ScribbleJunior/1.3/Scribblejr.md

 Caches plain text without formatting or layout.
 Over a few frames in the background, Scribble Junior will bake a vertex buffer that replaces the native text rendering and is faster to draw.

-!> Manual line breaks ("newlines") are not supported.
-This function should not be used for extremely fast changing text such as a stopwatch.
-You should use ScribblejrNative() instead if you plan for the drawn text to only show for a few frames at a time.
+!> This function should not be used for extremely fast changing text such as a stopwatch.
+You should use `ScribblejrNative()` instead if you plan for the drawn text to only show for a few frames at a time.

 ?> This function relies on internal caching for performance gains.
 If you change any of the arguments provided to this function, Scribble Junior will have to do extra work to recache the new text data.
 Try to limit how often you change these arguments to get the best performance.